cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * Added lifetime harvest monitoring that saves the kWh data to the ESP32's flash memory so it survives reboots.
 Added a displayConfig page for lifetime harvest.

+Update May 9, 2026

+* Added an option to select the correct ADS module at first boot.
+(This means this firmware will not work anymore for devices without buttons and LCD).

+* Potentially fixed LCD bugs when reseting Wi-Fi Credentials and when device is connected a network.